AsamK/signal-cli/README.md

 ## Usage

+For a complete usage overview please read the [man page](https://github.com/AsamK/signal-cli/blob/master/man/signal-cli.1.adoc) and the [wiki](https://github.com/AsamK/signal-cli/wiki).

-Important: The USERNAME (your phone number) must include the country calling code, i.e. the number must start with a "+" sign.
+Important: The USERNAME is your phone number in international format and must include the country calling code.
+Hence it should start with a "+" sign.
 (See [Wikipedia](https://en.wikipedia.org/wiki/List_of_country_calling_codes) for a list of all country codes.)

 * Register a number (with SMS verification)